nitinkc/nitinkc.github.io/_posts/Java/2022-08-06-polymorphism.md

 > Polymorphism does not consider the type of the parameters at runtime.
 That is resolved at compile time

+# Multi-methods
-Multimethods : Polymorphism on steroids - the method that is called is based on the runtime type of both the reference of the receiver and the runtime type of the parameters of the functions
+Polymorphism on steroids - the method that is called is based on the runtime type of both the reference of the receiver and the runtime type of the parameters of the functions

-Language on JVM that supports Multimethods -> Groovy
+Language on JVM that supports Multi-methods -> Groovy